How to Choose a Good Sunscreen

 However, most of us are just looking for some quick help for making good choices when it comes to shopping for sun protection.
 So, here are all the take-aways without the whys (again, find the "whys" here), plus a SHOPPING GUIDE (scroll to the bottom if that's what you're looking for) to get you on your way!

-1. Avoid oxybenzone (or any chemical sunscreen, if that makes it easier.).
-It's unhealthy for you and the environment.
+1. Avoid oxybenzone and octinoxate.
+They're unhealthy for you and the environment, they're banned by Hawaii.
 Especially avoid oxybenzone in sprays, as that maximizes exposure.
 Steer toward the minerals.

 2. Look for zinc oxide as an active ingredient.
 Titanium dioxide is fine as an active ingredient, too, but it shouldn't be only titanium dioxide.
 You want zinc for broad spectrum protection.